camposfa/ClimGrid/README.md

 ClimGrid
 ========

-`ClimGrid` is a collection of functions for obtaining and analyzing gridded climate data and global climate oscillation indices.
+`ClimGrid` is an R package for obtaining and analyzing gridded climate data and global climate oscillation indices.

 Additional functionality and documentation will be added soon.